behrens-de/coco_cms/readme.md

 ### Error Codes
-100-199 = Template Errors
+100-199 = Template Errors&nbsp;
-100 = Selected template does not exist in the template folder 101 = No template was stored in the main_pages.json file for the route
+- 100 = Selected template does not exist in the template folder&nbsp;
+- 101 = No template was stored in the main_pages.json file for the route &nbsp;